Seeking to attract Hispanics, Romney focuses on jobs

 By Steve Holland

-FORT WORTH, Texas Republican presidential candidate Mitt Romney, scrambling to boost his support among Hispanics, cast himself as a solution to high unemployment rates and said President Barack Obama's administration had been "particularly hard" on Hispanics.
+FORT WORTH, Texas, June 5 Republican presidential candidate Mitt Romney, scrambling to boost his support among Hispanics, cast himself as a solution to high unemployment rates and said President Barack Obama's administration had been "particularly hard" on Hispanics.

 Romney's comments - and his avoidance of any mention of immigration issues - were the latest sign that the former Massachusetts governor is relying on an economic argument to try to cut into Obama's sizable lead in surveys of Hispanic voters.